Family Insurance Planning

 The third way is to transfer the risk through the use of insurance.

 The chart following can help you decide how to handle each risk and provide a guideline for deciding on the need for insurance.

 Probability of Occurrence

 2 Keep Risk

 3 Transfer Risk

-In block number 2, the probability of the event's happening is high, but the cost is low.
+In block number 2, the probability that the event will happen is high, but the cost is low.
 Consider keeping the risk; set aside money for this loss in your emergency fund.
-Don't buy insurance.
+Don’t buy insurance.